Information for Off-Campus Employers

 Per the U.S. Department of Education, students may be employed in community service positions that provide either direct or indirect services to the community.
 For example, it is acceptable for a Federal Work-Study student to be employed in a clerical position for a food bank.
 It is not required that the student be involved in delivering services directly.

-The supervisor must request a copy of the student’s class schedule at the time of the interview, in order to ensure there is no conflict between class times and the work schedule.
+When scheduling the interview, the supervisor should request a copy of the student’s class schedule to ensure there is no conflict between class times and the work schedule.

 A new student employee may not begin working until all required documents are completed by the student: W-4 (Employee's Withholding Allowance Certificate) and online I-9 (Employment Eligibility Verification).
 The student must bring these documents to Onboard@Penn.